A close-up of the bright red buds and flower of Calliandra haematocephala.

 Summer Deadline The program does not admit in the summer.

-Other Test(s) (e.g., GMAT, MCAT) The GRE subject test in Biology or in Cell and Molecular Biology is not required but, if available, will be considered.
+Other Test(s) (e.g., GMAT, MCAT) The GRE subject test in Biology or in Cell and Molecular Biology is not required.

 Letters of Recommendation Required 3

-The Department of Botany will consider applicants for graduate degrees who surpass the minimum admissions requirements of the Graduate School.
-Candidates for fall admission should submit their full applications to the department by December 1 to be considered for financial support.
-Applications may be reviewed until April 15.
-The general Graduate Record Exam (GRE) is not required, but if available, will be considered in the admissions process.
-The GRE subject test in Biology or in Cell and Molecular Biology is not required but, if available, will be considered.
+The Department of Botany considers applicants for graduate degrees who surpass the minimum admissions requirements of the Graduate School.
+Neither the general Graduate Record Exam (GRE) nor the Graduate Record Exam subject test in Biology or in Cell and Molecular Biology is required.
 Admission is based on the applicant's statement of purpose, undergraduate record, letters of recommendation, experience in research, and the interests they share with one or more potential faculty advisors.

 Graduate School Resources